PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 but a minifier would also strip out.

-I wrote this simple script that reads from STDIN, loads the entire file and then looks for a custom comment and then uses a simple regex and a replacement function before finally priting the entire output back to STDOUT.
+I wrote this simple script that reads from STDIN, loads the entire file and then looks for a custom comment and then uses a simple regex to find the comment and the content in between before running a replacement function before finally printing the entire output back to STDOUT.

 It includes `clean-css` which seemed like it would do the trick.